MenkeTechnologies/zpwr/README.md

 - zsh, ztmux and vim keybindings to copy/paste to system clipboard
 - shell function to pull down latest code changes from this repo with `zpwr update`
 - shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips with `zpwr cat` or `c`
-- shell function uses same shell code to generate output that default FZF preview pane does with `zpwr cat` or `c`
+- shell function uses same shell code to generate output that the default arb --fzf preview pane does with `zpwr cat` or `c`
 - shell function automatically runs sudo when file is not readable with `zpwr cat` or `c`
 - shell function that cds to any of parent directories with zsh completion with `zpwr cdup` or `r`
 - zpwrClearList function that run clear and ls and show stats for commands, files, aliases, functions etc